codingandcommunity/Learn-With-Coding-And-Community/README.md

 # Learn-With-Coding-And-Community
-This is a web-based application that is to be directly deployed onto the official Coding&amp;&amp;Community club (website)[ https://codingandcommunity.org/.]
+This is a web-based application that is to be directly deployed onto the official Coding&amp;&amp;Community club [website]( https://codingandcommunity.org/).

 **README template below will be filled out as this application is developed.**
 ## Getting Started